cozy/cozy-home/docs/konnector-manifest.md

 Field          | Description
 ---------------|-------------------------------------------------------------
-category       | Category of your apps to display grouped in the cozy-bar (see authorized categories), it will be 'others' by default if empty dataType       | Array of the data type the konnector will manage developer      | `name` and `url` for the developer editor         | The editor's name fields         | JSON object describing the fields need by the konnector.
+category       | Category of your apps to display grouped in the cozy-bar (see authorized categories), it will be 'others' by default if empty data_types       | Array of the data type the konnector will manage developer      | `name` and `url` for the developer editor         | The editor's name fields         | JSON object describing the fields need by the konnector.
 Used to generate a form.